tecnomod-um/oquare-kg/framework/subcharacteristics.md

 ## Structural
 ### Formalisation
 The capability of a knowledge graph's ontology or schema to enable reasoning processes [^3].
+### Structural accuracy
+Structural accuracy refers to the correctness of the use of ontological terms in the graph [^3].
 ### Consistency
 Consistency means that two or more entities do not conflict with respect to knowledge representation and inference mechanisms.
 ### Syntactic validity